 #1 Talk to her about investing

 Women like shopping, amirite?
 Women also only like fashion, beauty, you know, fluffy stuff.
 I’ve legit gotten backhanded comments like, ‘wow, you’re good with money, most girls aren’t’.
 Which is an interesting comment to get, seeing how women are generally better with money.

 Would it surprise you to know that women are better investors than men?
 There are more male investors, sure, and finances are male-dominated anyway, but studies have shown, again and again that women’s tendency to take the less risky approach is the better investment approach.

 The next time you hear about an investment opportunity, talk it out to some women.
 They might have insights that you wouldn’t have gotten from your male friends.
 It may help you avoid losing money.

 On the women’s side, it’s nice to be able to talk about investing.
 We don’t grow up feeling like we belong in the financial world.
 Many top management posts are held by men, and we lack good female mentors and role models.
-So yes, being included is a nice thing to do.
+So yes, including us in conversations is a nice thing to do.

 - What are her investments right now?
-Are there good?
+Are they good investments?
 Are there better options out there?
 Why is it better?

 - What is she interested to invest in, if money slash capital is not an issue?

 - What investments she thinks are NOT good?
 Why?

 - What type of investment news does she follow?
 From which portals?